seznam/ima/docs/cli/cli.md

 :::tip

-This option can be usefull in some cases where you need to take a look at the compile source code, where it's easier to browse these files locally, rather than on the static server.
+This option can be useful in some cases where you need to take a look at the compile source code, where it's easier to browse these files locally, rather than on the static server.

 :::